 - 1982 – Still only 35 states ratified the ERA

 - 2020 - U.S. Archivist refuses to add ERA to the Constitution based on guidance from DOJ

-- 2021 – The Equal Rights Amendment is not yet part of U.S. Constitution
+- Today – The Equal Rights Amendment is not yet published in the U.S. Constitution

 Text of the Amendment

 Section 1.
 Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex.

 Section 2.
 The Congress shall have the power to enforce, by appropriate legislation, the provisions of this article.